 Canfield Village Middle School teaches kindness

-Rose Seitz, mother of Freddie Seitz, came to talk about being kind with students this afternoon.
+Rose Seitz, mother of Freddie Seitz, came to talk about being kind with students Friday afternoon.

 Freddie Seitz was born with Goldenhar Syndrome, a craniofacial syndrome that left him without a right ear, cheek or jawbone.